amarpreet2209/fanisko-assignment/cvs/README.md

 - the pipeline should be configurable through a configuration file
 - pipeline should be written in python or scala
 - the candidate is free to choose any big data or dataframe framework to implement the pipeline(pyspark is preferred)
+- the pipeline needs to be deployed to a cloud (gcp preferred).
 - having orchestration tools like airflow or luigi is a plus
 - logging and observability is a plus